EmmaDemarecaux/Altegrad/README.md

 * `tfidf_gnn.py`: apply a tfidf transformation on text data and the gnn method (contained in utils_gnn.py) on the graph data.
 * `tfidf_text.py`: apply a tfidf transformation on text data.

+To get the prediction file corresponding to the model model, one needs to :
+1. Change the current working directory to models : cd models
+2. Run the model.py file using the command : python3 model.py
+3. The .csv prediction file will be saved in the principal directory

 ## Folder 4 : utils
 It contains the following util files:
 * `utils_deepwalk.py`: contains the util functions to perform the deepwalk algortihm.